spacehen/cdl86/README.md

 # cdl86

-cdl - Compact Detour Library
+cdl86 - Compact Detour Library 86

 # Abstract
 cdl86 is an experimental detours library written in C for x86_64 Linux.
 It allows